TeffTechnologies/Google-Forms-DB/README.md

-# HTML Form to Google Forms Backend
+# HTML Form to Google Forms

 This project provides a simple way to use Google Forms as a backend database for your static HTML forms.
 It leverages Javascript to send form data and automatically populate to Google Forms and a linked Google Sheet.